 While the concept of trans students going to public schools continues to mystify so many, the Human Rights Campaign is hoping to clear up some of the confusion with a new guide that points out needs and exceptions in a surprisingly clear, easy to read way.

+Will the school be allowing boys in girls’ restrooms and locker rooms and vice versa?
 No. As always, boys will not be allowed to use girls’ facilities and girls will not be allowed to use boys’ facilities.
 Nothing in these guidelines allows otherwise.
 Transgender girls are girls and transgender boys are boys.

+Why do transgender students get special accommodations?
 They are not receiving special accommodations.
 Every student has the right to use bathrooms and locker rooms that match their gender identity.
 The guidance is making sure schools understand that this is true for transgender students as well as non-transgender students.